oxen-io/lokinet/readme.md

 ### Windows <span id="windows-install" />

-You can get the latest stable windows release from https://lokinet.org/ or check the releases page on github.
+You can get the latest stable windows release from https://lokinet.org/ or check the [releases page on github](https://github.com/oxen-io/lokinet/releases).

+nightly builds for the brave or impatient can be found from our CI pipeline [here](https://oxen.rocks/oxen-io/lokinet/)

+#### Building For Windows <span id="win32-cross" />

 windows builds are cross compiled from debian/ubuntu linux